 When will the playground be complete, and will there be a grand opening celebration?

 The playground will be built in April 2016 and the celebration of the grand opening is to be for May 2016.
-The exact time and date is TBD.
+The exact time and date are TBD.

-To volunteer at the demolition October 17 & 24 (ages 15 and over) sign up here.
+To volunteer at the demolition on October 17 & 24 (ages 15 and over) sign up here.

 To order a brick, register with the Vernon Hills Park District.